stephen3m/student-management-service/README.md

 # Student Management System - Backend

-This repository contains the backend code for an interactive web application designed to manage student records, lesson scheduling, and payment tracking.
+This repository contains the backend code for an interactive web application designed to manage music student records, lesson scheduling, and payment tracking.

 ## Table of Contents